Denver pastor leaves hospital after nearly 2 months on ventilator with coronavirus

 Hughes’ wife Rachel Hughes told the Denver Post, “I was grateful he is alive and I could touch him.
 I didn’t know if I could touch him, but I did."
 The couple will have been married 20 years this July.

-Hughes has lung and kidney damage and was immediately taken from the hospital to an acute care center in an ambulance.
+Hughes has lung and kidney damage from the virus and was immediately taken from the hospital to an acute care center in an ambulance.

 Still, he thanked the medical staff, his family and his congregation before the ambulance drove away.